-The Confederation Line, also known as Line 1 of the O-Train network, is planned to open in November 2018 and will run east to west in Ottawa.
+The Confederation Line, also known as Line 1 of the O-Train network, is planned to open in 2019 and will run from east to west in Ottawa.

 The Confederation Line will be the second line put into service on the O-Train network after the Trillium Line and replaces the bus rapid transit service known as the Transitway.